semkeijsper/jw-push/README.md

 # JW Push

-A WhatsApp Channel bot that monitors [JW.ORG](https://www.jw.org) and automatically broadcasts new content to a WhatsApp Channel.
+A WhatsApp Channel bot that monitors [JW.ORG](https://www.jw.org) and automatically broadcasts new content to one or more WhatsApp Channels.

 ## Features

-- 📺 **Latest videos** — polls for new videos
+- 🎬 **Latest videos** — polls for new videos with thumbnail image
-- 📖 **New articles** — polls the JW.ORG 'What's New?'
+- 📜 **New articles** — polls the JW.ORG 'What's New?'
 RSS feed
-- 🔔 **Alerts & announcements** — polls for breaking news alerts every minute; supports in-place editing when a placeholder alert is replaced by its localized version
+- 🔔 **Alerts & announcements** — polls for breaking news alerts; edits placeholder alerts in-place when the localized version arrives
 - 🔁 **Deduplication** — tracks sent GUIDs per content type across restarts so nothing is sent twice
-- 🗂️ **Persistent state** — saves state to `run/state.json`
+- 🗂️ **Persistent state** — saves state per channel to `run/`
-- 🌐 **Configurable language** — defaults to English (`E`)
+- 🌍 **Multi-channel & i18n** — run multiple channels simultaneously, each with their own language and locale

 ## Requirements

 - Node.js >= 24
 - pnpm
-- A WhatsApp account that owns or administers the target channel
+- A WhatsApp account that owns or administers all target channels

 ## Setup